Slocode-Foundation/.github/profile/README.md

 ## Documentation

-Our documentation is hosted on [Github Pages (incomplete)](https://slocode-foundation.github.io/slodocs/).
+Our documentation is hosted on [Read the Docs](https://slocode-foundation.readthedocs.io/en/latest/).

 ## Donations

-If you would like to support my work, you can donate to me using bitcoin.
-My wallet address is `bc1qccy23gajjnz08m8zup8xuw6xpm37memk79hmsv`, and my QR code is below.
+Thank you so much for considering a donation; however, we do not accept donations.
+I believe that the best way to support us is to use our software and contribute to our projects.

+Instead of donating to us, consider donating to a organization such as the [Electronic Frontier Foundation](https://www.eff.org/), the [Free Software Foundation](https://www.fsf.org/), or the [Open Source Initiative](https://opensource.org/).
+These organizations are dedicated to supporting open source software and the rights of developers and users.